stimpy77/namespace.js/README.md

 by Jon Davis

-Small and simple function that auto-generates and establishes a deeply nested Javascript namespace without clobbering an existing match.
+Small and simple function that auto-generates and establishes a deeply nested Javascript namespace without clobbering an existing match, and supports a revealing module pattern.

 The goal is coding brevity and elegance.